capytaine/capytaine/docs/user_manual/cookbook.rst

 Symmetric body
 --------------

-This example loads a mesh from a file, keep only a part of it and define a symmetric body from this half.
+This example loads a mesh from a file, keeps only a part of it and defines a symmetric body from this half.

 .. include:: examples/symmetric_body.py